 Almost all adults experience some form of anxiety at one point or another but that anxious feeling in the pit of your stomach is something a small child shouldn't have to live with, not when they’re still so young.

-Unfortunately, it’s not uncommon for toddlers to experience anxiety but there are steps that you can take as a parent to help them lead a life that’s filled with laughter and joy.
+Unfortunately, it’s not uncommon for toddlers to experience anxiety.
+However, there are steps that you can take as a parent to help them lead a carefree life that’s filled with laughter and joy.

 How to Deal with Your Toddler’s Anxiety